- This event has passed.

 - – Afternoon outdoor and indoor options including a Black Warrior River Walk, Black Belt Habitat Restoration at “Contentment,” Birds of Prey with Alabama Wildlife Center, Prescribed Burning and Wildfire Prevention in Alabama, and The Ridge Archeology Project — view detailed descriptions of our offerings here (various prices and locations)

-- – Red-cockaded woodpecker field trip ($25 at the Oakmulgee Division of the Talladega National Forest, exact location TBD)
+- – Red-cockaded woodpecker field trip ($25 at the Oakmulgee Division of the Talladega National Forest, at Payne Lake Recreation Area)

 If you are interested in being a vendor at our Vendor Expo, please visit alaudubon.org/blackbelt to fill out the form.

 Registration: Space is limited and pre-registration is required.
 If space is still available, we will have registration available at the Friday night kick-off event; however, spots in your preferred offering aren’t guaranteed.
 To register for individual portions of the weekend, click on the button above which says Register Here.
 If you don’t yet have a username and password, simply click the “X” on the pop up and fill out the basic form.
 If you do have a login, please use it as this helps us tremendously on our end!
 Participants must complete the mandatory online waiver.
 Please do not register for others when submitting your request.

 Kids under 12 attend the festival for free.

 *Cancellation policy: All ticket sales are considered refundable less processing fees up to noon CDT Friday, July 15th.
 Tickets are considered non-refundable and non-transferable after this deadline.
 If you are unable to attend the event or wish to request a refund, all refund requests must be received by 12 p.m.
 CDT July 15th by emailing us with the subject line reading “Refund.”
 To begin the refund process, please include the following information:

 Full name on the card used to register the above